WHO WE ARE

 With a master's degree in Public Policy (M.P.P.) from the University of Chicago, Jorge is a firm believer and practitioner of evidence-based policymaking and analysis.
 He is trained in data collection methods, statistical analysis and project management.
 Jorge also holds a bachelor’s degree (B.A.) in International Relations from the Instituto Tecnologico Autonomo de Mexico.

 Theresa holds a bachelor’s degree (B.A.) in Journalism from the University of Denver and a master’s degree (M.A.) in Public Relations and Marketing from the University of Denver.
-With nearly a decade of experience in media relations, crisis and reputation management, communications and marketing in higher education and broadcast news, she has developed and implemented communications strategies for a variety of clients, resulting in successful and targeted community outreach and engagement.
+With nearly a decade of experience in media relations, crisis and reputation management, communications and marketing in higher education, healthcare and broadcast news, she has developed and implemented communications strategies for a variety of clients, resulting in successful and targeted community outreach and engagement.
 Some past projects include: The 2012 Presidential Debate, Denver Advantage Exhibit at the University of Denver; Fundraising Dinners featuring President George Bush, Vice President Joe Biden and Secretary of State Condoleezza Rice.

 Alvaro holds a Master's Degree in Public Policy (MPP) from the University of Chicago, Harris School of Public Policy.
 He also has a double major (B.A.) in Industrial/Computer Science Engineering.
 His interest in cultural policy began while serving as a department coordinator in 2010-2011 on a number of Chilean government social programming initiatives.
 This experience led to extensive studies into the impact of culture on local communities and the role of government institutions like the new Ministry of Culture in Chile.
 His investment in cultural policy continues today through his ongoing research and teaching duties carried out in both Chile and the United States.